sxpert/myhomepy/docs/device-programming.md

 When a F411/2 is configured with slot 1 set as _Automation Control_, this takes 2 adjacent relays.
 In that case, you will get the info with the `` sentence.

+_TODO: find which sentence is actually sent here_

 ##### 2.7.3: Address and System